 Trolling along the deep edge of shoreline weeds can also be effective in fall, and ice fishing is popular on Eloika Lake in winter.

-The DFW public access site near the southern end of the lake is the best option for launching a boat.
+The WDFW public access site near the southern end of the lake is the best option for launching a boat.

 Shore fishing on Eloika Lake is somewhat limited, but Jerry’s Landing Resort does offer some access for guests.

 More: Eloika Lake Fishing

 This 178-acre lake is part of a small cluster of lakes located just off the eastern shoulder of Lake Chelan, one of Washington’s largest and most well-known fishing lakes.

 As a result, smaller Roses Lake tends to get overlooked.

 That’s a shame, because there is a solid crappie population here, along with good numbers of channel catfish, yellow perch and largemouth bass.